ZacxDev/hytale-modding-docs/Documentation/02-getting-started-with-packs.md

 > **Note:** I can't list every folder, as it would make the page too long!

+To see a complete folder overview of hytale's files do the these steps:

 1. Open your Hytale launcher
 2. Top left on settings
 3. Click on Open Directory